ketgo/persist/docs/Notes.md

     a.
 TransactionManager:
         - FORCE: When a transaction commits, all modified pages by that transaction will be written.
         - NO-FORCE: Allows a transaction to commit without enforcing all the modified pages to be written.
-The pages will automatically be written upon page replacement protocol of the buffer manager.
+The pages will automatically be written during the page replacement process of the buffer manager.
 Note that all modified pages are flushed to the storage when the destructor of the buffer manager is called.

     b.
 BufferManager:
         - NO-STEAL: Page modified by a transaction that is still active, i.e. yet to commit, should not be written to disk